2024-cloud-computing/aws-p2p-ml-svcs/user-node/README.md

 ## browser

 Contain the frontend code implemented with `flask` to authenticate users against a MySQL database.

+## mysql

+Contain the terraform scripts for a MySQL server istance on AWS RDS.
 The database is named `CloudComputing` that has one table called `Users` with the following schema:

 ```sql
 #Users